Why are electric bikes so expensive?

 Bicycles have come a long way since the heyday of Schwinn and the classic six-speed.
 Even without a motor and battery, a traditional bicycle is a complex piece of engineering.
 That engineering takes time and money — likely a lot more time and money than the average person might expect, which could explain some of the sticker shock so many first-time e-bike buyers experience.

 This post will offer some explanations for modern e-bike costs and hopefully help you better understand what you’re paying for when you do pop for a new ride.
-It’s not comprehensive by any means, but these are at least some of the reasons you might think twice before balking at the price of that new e-bike.
+It’s not comprehensive by any means, but we’ll try to take a look at this from two angels: why they are expensive in general, and why they are even more expensive lately.

 Why E-Bikes Are So Expensive: Motors and batteries (especially batteries) aren’t cheap